jusito/docker-ftb-alpine/README.md

 # Minecraft FTB meets alpine
-This repository contains servers for: https://www.feed-the-beast.com/ [![Build Status](https://travis-ci.org/jusito/docker-ftb-alpine.svg?branch=master)](https://travis-ci.org/jusito/docker-ftb-alpine)
+This repository contains servers for: [Feed The Beast](https://www.feed-the-beast.com/) [![Build Status](https://travis-ci.org/jusito/docker-ftb-alpine.svg?branch=master)](https://travis-ci.org/jusito/docker-ftb-alpine)

+**By using this container you agree to the** [Minecraft Eula](https://help.mojang.com/customer/en/portal/articles/1590522-minecraft-commercial-use)

 ## Getting Started
 1. Which server you want?
 Which version you want?
 Choose you _Tag_ below